AdmitadSDK/android_sdk/README.md

 ### <a id="sdk-usage"></a>Usage

   * SDK is being initialized async, so you must call AdmitadTracker#initialize before using.
+We'd like to reccomend to initialize in the `Application#OnCreate` or in the launcher Activity in `Activity#onCreate`.
 You have to pass context, postback key (non-null key is mandatory, exception is thrown otherwise), callback (optional)

   ```java
    AdmitadTracker.initialize(getApplicationContext(), YOUR_ANDROID_POSTBACK_KEY, new TrackerInitializationCallback() {